 7) Compare Apps and Discount Plans: App features and discount plans can vary.
 OneRx says it’s the only prescription savings app that lets you securely input your insurance info to see co-pays, along with discount card savings, manufacturer coupons and patient assistance program (PAP) information across all FDA-approved medications.
 Some other apps and plans you should compare with your specific needs in mind include WeRX, LowestMed and NPSN Mobile Rx Discount Card.

-Check with your pharmacist about special programs or discount cards.
+Check with your pharmacist about special programs or discount cards that might help you save money on prescriptions.
 Some pharmacies offer plans where people can get 30-day prescriptions of certain medications for as low as $4.00.
 Pharmacists will also know if drug companies are running promotions.
 They might be able to give you manufacturers’ coupons for certain drugs that can be used with insurance, with some exceptions, such as state Medicaid and Medicare Part D.

 Lythgoe adds, “I always recommend that my patients ask for a coupon from the Dr. if the prescription is for a brand name drug.
 Usually, the Dr. will offer a discount card or coupon produced by the manufacturer, if they have one, per the agreement they made with the pharmaceutical rep, but sometimes they forget.
 They might also have free samples for you to try.”